 If you establish your account as in trust for ("ITF") or as trustee for one or more beneficiaries without presenting formal trust documents, we may treat the account as an "ITF" account.
 If we receive proof you've died, we will pay the balance of the account to the beneficiary or beneficiaries you designated.
-Multiple beneficiaries will be paid in equal shares unless the signature card provides otherwise.
+We may determine the beneficiary or beneficiaries based on our records including but not limited to signature card(s) and our deposit system.
+Multiple beneficiaries will be paid in equal shares unless our records provide otherwise.
+We will have no liability for our determination or release of funds to a beneficiary or beneficiaries pursuant to this provision.
 We do not offer ITF accounts in all states.